NBISweden/workshop-genome_annotation_elixir/index.md

 **Date and Location:**

-The workshop is held at University of Milano-Bicocca, Building U7, Lab 715, Via Bicocca degli Arcimboldi 8, 20126 Milan, Italy.
+The workshop was supposed to be held in Tromso, Norway.
+Due to corona situation is held online.
 [ELIXIR-SI eLearning platform genome annotation course](https://elixir.mf.uni-lj.si/enrol/index.php?id=45)

 ## Course Purpose